top of page

 All people are welcome at our worship services, including children of all ages.
 We have several options for families with young children.
 If your little ones need a way to keep their hands busy while they participate in worship, there are "Play & Pray Bags" available at the back of the church, feel free to bring them into the pews with you.
 We also provide an age-appropriate component to our worship, which we call Small Souls.
 It is available to children on all Sundays save for the third Sunday of each month (which is Family Sunday).
 In Small Souls, the children will hear an age-appropriate sermon and offer prayers together prior to rejoining their families before communion.
 Finally, If you prefer, we provide nursery care for children up to age 6.
 The nursery is open from 7:30 am to 12:30 pm every Sunday, and it is staffed by qualified professionals who have completed Safeguarding God's People training.
 The nursery is located just inside the door in the building by the flagpole.

-The 8 am service can be described as quiet and contemplative.
+The 8am service (Rite II) can be described as quiet and contemplative.
 No music accompanies the service.
 This service is typically 45 minutes in length.

-The 10:15 am service can be described as a family service.
-A choir leads the church in Hymns and offers Anthems and Motets at the offertory and during communion; infants and children (and their accompanying noises) enliven this service.
+The 10:15am service (Rite II) can be described as a family service.
+A choir leads the church in Hymns and offers Anthems and Motets at the Offertory and during Communion; infants and children (and their accompanying noises) enliven this service.
 This service usually lasts about an hour and 10 minutes.

 On most Sundays, Children's worship (Small Souls) is offered at 10.15 am.
 Small Souls is an age-appropriate worship service which includes readings, prayers, and an age-appropriate homily.
 The children are then escorted back into the church to join their families for communion.